Residual Pattern Learning for Pixel-wise Out-of-Distribution Detection in Semantic Segmentation: Methodology

-The \textit{re-training} approaches~\cite{tian2021pixel,grcic2022densehybrid,chan2021entropy} optimise the segmentation network to recognise the anomaly patterns via the entropy~\cite{grcic2022densehybrid, chan2021entropy} or energy~\cite{tian2021pixel} results from $f_{\phi_{\text{seg}}}(.)$, as depicted in~\cref{fig:re-train_sketch}.
-Such re-training procedure yields promising results by boosting anomaly uncertainty, but they also shift the inlier's decision boundaries and worsen the closed-set segmentation accuracy.
-On the other hand, as depicted in~\cref{fig:freeze_sketch}, \textit{freezing the segmentation approaches}~\cite{di2021pixel,jung2021standardized,hendrycks2016baseline,mukhoti2018evaluating} and using information from the segmentation output (e.g., logits~\cite{jung2021standardized}, softmax-results~\cite{hendrycks2016baseline} or entropy~\cite{di2021pixel}) have shown poor performance when dealing with hard outliers.
-Our RPL, shown in Fig.~\ref{fig:ours_sketch}, is designed to address the issues above by placing an external residual module, denoted by $f_{\theta_{\text{rpl}}}:\mathcal{Z} \to \mathcal{K}$, between the FCN layers $f_{\phi_{\text{fcn}}}(.)$ and the segmentation head $f_{\phi_{\text{seg}}}(.)$.
-The RPL result is added to the ASPP output and decoded by the segmentation head with
+\textit{Re-training} approaches~\cite{tian2021pixel,grcic2022densehybrid,chan2021entropy} optimise the segmentation network to recognise the anomaly patterns via the entropy~\cite{grcic2022densehybrid, chan2021entropy} or energy~\cite{tian2021pixel} from $f_{\phi_{\text{seg}}}(.)$, as depicted in~\cref{fig:re-train_sketch}.
+Such re-training yields promising results by boosting anomaly uncertainty, but they also shift the inlier's decision boundaries and produce mis-classified inlier predictions.
+On the other hand, as depicted in~\cref{fig:freeze_sketch}, approaches that \textit{freeze the inlier segmentation}~\cite{di2021pixel,jung2021standardized,hendrycks2016baseline,mukhoti2018evaluating} and use segmentation output information (e.g., logits~\cite{jung2021standardized}, prediction~\cite{hendrycks2016baseline} or entropy~\cite{di2021pixel}) have shown poor performance when dealing with hard outliers.
+Our RPL in Fig.~\ref{fig:ours_sketch} is designed to address the issues above by placing an external residual module, denoted by $f_{\theta_{\text{rpl}}}:\mathcal{Z} \to \mathcal{K}$, between the FCN layers $f_{\phi_{\text{fcn}}}(.)$ and the segmentation head $f_{\phi_{\text{seg}}}(.)$.
+Note that the false positive anomaly detection (i.e., inliers located within the uncertain regions) is a side effect of the production of OoD masks that affects all OoD detectors and is orthogonal to the problem of inlier segmentation accuracy.